drk1wi/Modlishka/README.md

 Some of the most important 'Modlishka' features :

 -   Support for majority of 2FA authentication schemes (by design).
+-   Practical implementation of the "Client Domain Hooking" attack.
--   No website templates (just point Modlishka to the target domain - in most cases, it will be handled automatically).
+-   No website templates (just point Modlishka to the target domain - in most cases, it will be handled automatically without any additional manual configuration).
--   Full control of "cross" origin TLS traffic flow from your victims browsers (through custom new techniques).
+-   Full control of "cross" origin TLS traffic flow from your users browsers (through custom new techniques).
 -   Flexible and easily configurable phishing scenarios through configuration options.
 -   Pattern based JavaScript payload injection.
+-   Wrapping in-secure websites with TLS and additional security headers.
 -   Striping website from all encryption and security headers (back to 90's MITM style).
 -   User credential harvesting (with context based on URL parameter passed identifiers).
--   Can be extended with your ideas through plugins.
+-   Can be extended easily with your ideas through modular plugins.
 -   Stateless design.
 Can be scaled up easily for an arbitrary number of users - ex. through a DNS load balancer.
 -   Web panel with a summary of collected credentials and user session impersonation (beta POC).
--   Backdoor free ;-) ...
 -   Written in Go.

-Action
+Proxy In Action (2FA bypass)
 ------
 _"A picture is worth a thousand words":_

- Modlishka in action against an example standard 2FA (SMS) enabled authentication scheme:
+ Modlishka in action against an example two factor authentication scheme (SMS based)  :

 [![Watch the video](https://i.vimeocdn.com/video/749353683.jpg)](https://vimeo.com/308709275)

 [https://vimeo.com/308709275](https://vimeo.com/308709275)

-Note: google.com was chosen here just as a proof of concept.

 Installation